beer-to-code/Java-Microservice/README.md

-# Java-Microservice
+ Java-Microservice
-# Author : Deepesh Kumar Pandey
+ Author : Deepesh Kumar Pandey
-# IG : @beer_to_code
+ IG : @beer_to_code
-# Consumer Microservice is Build in Java 8
+ Consumer Microservice is Build in Java 8

 # "Consumer Microservice API",

-# An Agent through Insureity App can interact with Consumer Service to create new consumer / update consumer details.
+ An Agent through Insureity App can interact with Consumer Service to create new consumer / update consumer details.
 Consumer is the customer here who wishes to subscribe to a Business Property Insurance with the Insurance Company.
 In this project we are restricting to Property Insurance that means the land/building in which the business is operated will be covered. \r\n" +
-# "The Consumer Microservice has to interact with Policy Microservice to create a policy and as well as to view the policy status \r\n" +
+ "The Consumer Microservice has to interact with Policy Microservice to create a policy and as well as to view the policy status \r\n" +
-# "Post Authorization, the Consumer Microservice will perform the following functionalities: \r\n" +
+ "Post Authorization, the Consumer Microservice will perform the following functionalities: \r\n" +

+# API Is Present For:

-#    @  Create Consumer Business \r\n" +
+    @  Create Consumer Business \r\n" +
-#    @  Create Business Property \r\n" +
+    @  Create Business Property \r\n" +
-#    @  View Consumer Business \r\n" +
+    @  View Consumer Business \r\n" +
-#    @  View Business Property \r\n" +
+    @  View Business Property \r\n" +
-#    @  Update Consumer Business \r\n" +
+    @  Update Consumer Business \r\n" +
-#    @  Update Business Property  ",
+    @  Update Business Property  ",

-#   Version : "1.0",
+   @Version : "1.0",
-#   Copyright : "©Copyright Application",
+   @Copyright : "©Copyright Application",

 ##########################################################################################################